THE CAVE OF CHRONIC ILLNESS

 Chronic Joy® Contributing Writer and Poet

-Invite a friend or family member to do a 16-Day Suffering & Joy discussion.
-Or use each quote as a journaling prompt.
-Each day, read the quote.
+Invite a friend or family member to do an 18-Day Suffering & Joy discussion – or use the quotes as journaling prompts.
+On each day, read one quote.
 Talk about it.
 Think about it.
 Write about it.
 Pray about it.